Research

 - Schlicker, Baum et al. (2025).
 “How Do We Assess the Trustworthiness of AI?
 Introducing the Trustworthiness Assessment Model (TrAM).”
 Computers in Human Behavior

 - Baum et al. (2025).
 “Taming the AI Monster: Monitoring of Individual Fairness for Effective Human Oversight.”
-SPIN 2024
+SPIN 2024, Springer LNCS

 Explainability & Perspicuous Computing